enqueuezero/site/availability.md

 ## Overview

-Availability measures the percentage of the time that the system is functional and working.
+Availability defines the percentage of the time that the system is functional and working.

 It has a very simple formula: